astriksar/TranscriptoIntegrate/README.md

 This document summarizes common strategies for integrating transcriptomic data across studies, platforms, and systems.
 The strategies range from low-level data merging to high-level model abstraction.

+One of the main challenges in bioinformatics transcriptome data analysis is the cross-platform integration of transcriptomic signatures, given the differences in technologies, preprocessing methods, and data distributions across studies.
+The key challenge in this objective remains the correction of batch effects, systematic differences between studies, labs, or platforms (e.g., microarray vs. RNA-seq), which complicate the detection of true biological signals.
+Various strategies exist for combining transcriptome data, with the choice of integration method being critical to ensure comparability across studies.

 ---

 ## 1️⃣ Data Integration (Technical)